stffrdhrn/stffrdhrn.github.io/_posts/2026-01-13-or1k-linux-smp-softlockup-bug.md

 It should be exiting the loop.
 As the RCU stall warning predicted our CPU is stuck in tight loop.
 In this case the loop is in `csd_lock_wait`.

 The value in memory does not match the value the CPU is reading.
-Is the a memory synchonization issue?
+Is this a memory synchonization issue?
 Does the CPU cache incorrectly have the locked flag?